kingjotaro/projetoStable/pt_br/estruturas/transfer.md

 # Transfer

 This structure acts with a frontend that receives data for a transaction generated based on information provided by the client and their own account details.
+In this example, the transaction involves transferring 500 stables from one Stable account to another within the Stable system.

     {
      _id: "123456",